Zywave/booster/src/_areas/design-system/components/dialogs.md

 1. **Title:** Ideally, the H1 title in a Dialog should not span more than one line.
 The title gives the user an understanding of the message or decision they are being presented with.
 2. **Content area:** More detailed information is contained within the content section of a Dialog.
 This section is a minimum of 120px tall and has varying widths for the different types of Dialogs.
 3. **Footer:** The footer is where all the actions are located within a Dialog.
 Optionally, the footer may remain sticky when the length of the Dialog exceeds the height of the viewport so that the available actions remain visible to the user at all times.
-More information on sticky footers can be found in behavior and best practices.
+More information on scrolling and sticky footers can be found in behavior and best practices.

 * Primary actions are located on the far right
 * Secondary actions are to the left of the primary action